 Mother’s Day, like Christmas and our birthdays, is a time when it is really difficult not to think about how we had expected our lives to turn out.
 Each year I thought that by the next I would have my baby and be taking him or her with me to our annual Mother’s Day meal in the Cotswolds with my mum, gran and extended family.
-But just because this is how I thought my life should look did not mean that it materialised.
+But just because this is how I thought my life should look did not mean that it materialised within my demanded time frame.
 One of the most difficult but most useful lessons I have learnt from bringing mindfulness to my fertility struggles is the following:

 I should have two children by now.